anitaposch/learn-bitcoin/manuscript/500-security-measures.md

 ### Hardware and Software Setup
 You can use popular browsers such as Firefox, Opera, Brave or Chrome.
 Browser extensions that block Javascript and Cookies are recommended.
 Ghostery, NoScript and ScriptSafe are the kind of extensions you can add to your browser.
 "HTTPS everywhere" enforces an SSL connection to all websites, including those that do not yet offer SSL.

-Be aware that some online stores do not work properly with those extensions turned on, then you have to disable them manually.
+Be aware that some online stores do not work properly with those extensions turned on, so you have to disable them manually.

 It is important that you keep your devices safe.